OctaForge/OctaBuild/README.md

 ## Usage

-Use the provided script to build OctaBuild itself.
-You will need libcubescript and octastd in the right paths.

 Use the provided Makefile to build - adjust the paths to OctaSTD and libcubescript if necessary.
 There is a provided example build script in `example`.